So you want to contribute? Great! Here’s a short checklist with the most important points:

 Commits will generally fall into one of the three categories below, with different requirements on review.

-- A complex new feature or bugfix, a large refactoring, or a change to the underlying architecture of things.
-A major change must be reviewed by a member of the maintainers team.
-Tests must pass.
+A complex new feature or bugfix, a large refactoring, or a change to the underlying architecture of things.
+A major change must be reviewed by a member of the

-- All text files use Unix line endings.
-The git settings already present in the repository attempts to enforce this.
+All text files use Unix line endings.
+The git settings already present in the repository attempt to enforce this.

 goimportsstandard; that is, standard library first, then third party libraries after a blank line.